IBAnimatable/IBAnimatable/Documentation/Roadmap.md

 		* Creating another layout system. e.g. flexbox.
 		* Creating custom navigation pattern.

 * **`@IBDesginable` and `@IBInspectable`** - To design in Interface Builder, all properties should be `@IBDesginable`.
-Some properties can not render properly in Interface Builder, e.g. `rotate`.
+Some properties cannot render properly in Interface Builder, e.g. `rotate`.
 And animations are not able to previewed in Interface Builder.
 But once Interface Builder supports, those features will work properly in Interface Builder.

 * **Platform - iOS** - Currently, `IBAnimatable` focus on iOS only.
-Once iOS support is matural, we can implement more protocol extensions to support other platforms like MacOS, WatchOS and tvOS.
+Once iOS support is mature, we can implement more protocol extensions to support other platforms like MacOS, WatchOS and tvOS.

 * **iOS version** - Currently, `IBAnimatable` supports iOS 8 and above.
     * **Dos**
 		* Supporting latest version first and disabling them in previous version if required.
 	* **Don'ts**
-		* Sacrificing features for backfowrd compitibilities.
+		* Sacrificing features for backward compatibilities.

 * **Swift** - Currently, `IBAnimatable` supports Swift only.
 	* **Dos**